Fitzpatrick Skin Types (Phototype): Which One Is Yours?

 • Always tans darkly

-Now, you are aware of your skin type and how it reacts to sun exposure.
-But what risk does it carry for you and how can you prevent that?
+There, you have your answer to ‘what is my skin type on the Fitzpatrick scale, and how does it react to sun exposure?’
+But what risk does it carry for you and how can you prevent it?
 Find the answers in the next section.

 Risks Associated With Your Skin Type And How To Protect It